Create unit tests

 and screen

-method from the Strato design system that allows you to render a component and then create a test to see what's on the screen.
+methods from the Strato design system that allow you to render a component and then create a test to see what's on the screen.
 You also have an import from @testing-library

 that extends the expect